-Better Bins Plus: Go FOGO is supported by the WasteSorted Toolkit which helps local governments and regional councils to communicate with residents about how to sort their waste correctly.
+Better Bins Plus is supported by the WasteSorted Toolkit, which helps local governments and regional councils communicate with residents about how to sort their waste correctly.

 Better Bins Plus funding is accessible to all local governments in Western Australia.